Into the Woods (film): Box office

 Into the Woods grossed $128 million in North America and $85.1 million in other territories, for a worldwide total of $213.1 million, against a budget of $50 million.

 Into the Woods began playing across North American theaters on December 24, 2014, and earned $1.1 million from late-night Christmas Eve showings and $15.08 million on opening day (including previews) from 2,440 theaters.
 Its opening-day gross was the fourth-biggest Christmas Day debut and the sixth-biggest Christmas Day gross ever.
 The film was one of four films put into wide release on December 25, 2014, the other three being Universal Pictures' Unbroken (3,131 theaters), Paramount Pictures' The Gambler (2,478 theaters), and TWC's Big Eyes (1,307 theaters).
 It earned $31.1 million in its traditional three-day opening ($46.1 million including its Christmas Day gross), debuting at #2 at the box office behind The Hobbit: The Battle of the Five Armies and achieving the highest opening weekend for a film based on a Broadway musical (previously held by Mamma Mia!).
+It would hold this record until 2024 with the release of Universal's Wicked, the first film of that musical's two-part film adaptation.
 The film's $3.5 million debut in Japan marked the largest opening for a 21st-century live-action musical film.